iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

     # ...
   end

-  def update(agent, func) do
++ def update(agent, func) do
-    send(agent, {:update, func})
++   send(agent, {:update, func})
-  end
++ end
 end
 ```
 {% endhighlight %}

 The `AgentSmith.update/2` implementation is surprisingly simple.
 The magic is in the recursion.
-Since the `func` argument takes care of performing the update, it's messaged to the agent and used to update the value passed to the next recursion.
+Since the `func` argument takes care of performing the update, it's sent to the agent and used to update the value passed to the next recursion.
 Now the next "get" request will be processed by a call to `AgentSmith.loop/1` with the updated value.

 ![](http://img.pandawhale.com/post-28553-Steve-Jobs-mind-blown-gif-HD-T-pVbd.gif)